AnyLog-co/documentation/training/Session II (Deployment).md

 Advanced users can generate their own configuration files using a questionnaire, or placing the commands in files or a policies.
 * The [Netowrk Setup](../examples/Network%20setup.md) document is a step by step guide to deploy an AnyLog network without a pre-existing configuration.
-* The [deploying_node](../deployments/deploying_node.md) document is a guide to deploy a network using a questionnaire.
+* The [deploying_node](../deployments/deploying_node.md) document is a guide to deploy a network using a questionnaire that to generate the config file (using a detailed questionnaire that addresses many of the existing setups).
-* The [Policies based Configuration](../policies.md#policies-based-configuration) section details how to use policies (placed om the shared metadata layer) to configure nodes in the network.
+* The [Policies based Configuration](../policies.md#policies-based-configuration) section details how to use policies (placed on the shared metadata layer) to configure nodes in the network.

 **Deployment Diagram**: